bkkuan/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `listtasks 2` list the tasks the 2nd person in the address book has.
+* `listtasks 2` list the tasks the 2nd person in the address book/displayed person list.
-* `find n/ Alex` followed by `listtasks 1` lists the tasks of 1st person in the results of the `find` command.
+* Type `find n/ Alex` then enter, followed by `listtasks 1` lists the tasks of 1st person in the results of the `find` command.

 Example results for member without task:
 * ![listtasks for person without a task](images/listtasksAlex.png)